-The Company's Swiss subsidiary, SwissGold, has been granted five-year exploration permits for gold and precious metals in the communities of Sumvitg and Trun, Switzerland.
+The Company's Swiss subsidiary, SwissGold, was granted five-year exploration permits for gold and precious metals in the communities of Sumvitg and Trun in Switzerland.
 The exploration permits are renewable for two additional 5-year terms.
-Under the terms of the exploration permits, the Company must pay an initial fee of Swiss Francs 7,500 for the permits, pay an annual fee of Swiss Francs 4,500 and incur exploration expenditures of Swiss Francs of 100,000 per year to maintain the permits in good standing.
-In conjunction with the granting of the exploration permits, the Company will acquire all of the common shares of Minalp, SA ("Minalp") and any mining rights vested in Minalp by paying Swiss Francs 50,000.
-The Company will also issue Minalp 150,000 common shares to acquire technical information in respect of the exploration permits.
-The granting of the exploration permits and the acquisition of Minalp are subject to regulatory approval.
+Under the terms of the exploration permits, the Company paid an initial fee for the permits of Swiss Francs 7,500, and also paid an annual fee of Swiss Francs 4,500.
+The Company was also obligated to pay Swiss Francs 50,000 and incur exploration expenditures of Swiss Francs 100,000 per year.
+The Company is also seeking three additional permits in the area but is waiting for the communities in this region to adopt and implement a harmonized mining law under which the Company would conduct its activities.